sabrinasadik/www_threefold.io/www.threefold.io/content/grid/earn_tokens.md

 secWay = "Cultivating"
-secWay_header = "Farmers earn TFT when capacity is sold" secWay_desc = "Capacity is sold via the ThreeFold Directory, a blockchain based capacity listing system."
+secWay_header = "Farmers earn TFT when capacity is sold" secWay_desc = "Capacity is sold via the ThreeFold Directory, a blockchain based capacity listing system." secWay_desc2 = "The ThreeFold Directory is a fully decentralized directory of capacity on which buyers can choose their farm or location.
+The TFTs used to buy capacity are awarded directly to the Farmer.
+The ThreeFold Foundation and ThreeFold Tech charge 20% of these tokens as a revenue share to fund IT development and marketing."

 # ThreeFold Directory
-TF_dir = "The ThreeFold Directory"
+TF_dir = ""
-TF_dir_desc = "A fully decentralized directory of capacity for sale by farmers."
-TF_dir_desc2 = "All capacity is listed so buyers can choose their farm or location."
-TF_dir_desc3 = "The TFT used to buy capacity are awarded directly to the Farmer."
-TF_dir_desc4 = "The ThreeFold Foundation charges 10% of these tokens as a revenue share to fund IT development and marketing."
+TF_dir_desc = ""
+TF_dir_desc2 = ""
+TF_dir_desc3 = ""
+TF_dir_desc4 = ""

 weight = 5
 +++